Lindeman Island: Resort

 The resort was the first Club Med established in the Whitsunday Islands and in 1992 became the only Club Med village in Australia.

-Lindeman Island resort was closed on 31 January 2012.
-On the 27 April 2012 it was purchased by White Horse Holding, a Chinese firm, for $12 million.
+Lindeman Island resort was closed on 31 January 2012 after Cyclone Yasi.

+On 27 April 2012 it was purchased by White Horse Holding, a Chinese firm, for $12 million.
 The price paid was considerably lower than expected because the resort needed refurbishment.

-White Horse are planning to redevelop the Island into three luxury resorts (5 star beach resort, 6 star spa resort, and 6 star eco resort) including upgrading the airstrip and facilities, a proposed 'safe harbour' where approximately 50 boats will be able to moor, two tourist villa precincts and a central village that will have a number of restaurants and cafes, sporting facilities, retail shops and communal recreation areas.
+White Horse announced plans to redevelop the Island into three luxury resorts (5 star beach resort, 6 star spa resort, and 6 star eco resort) including upgrading the airstrip and facilities, a proposed 'safe harbour' where approximately 50 boats will be able to moor, two tourist villa precincts and a central village with restaurants and cafes, sporting facilities, retail shops and communal recreation areas.
+This project got stuck in development difficulties.

-The Lindeman Island Project is currently going through what is known as the ‘Environmental impact statement process’ (EIS) If a ‘coordinated project’ has the potential to cause environmental, social or economic impacts, the project proponent must prepare an environmental impact statement.

-White Horse are anticipating an approval late this year with construction to begin in 2017.